martin-olivier/vangelis/README.md

         --changelog             Display the changelog
-        --verbose               Display the output difference in the shell --diff                  Display the output difference in Visual Studio Code --stop_on_failure       Stop the execution if a test didn't succeed
+        --verbose               Display the output difference in the shell --diff                  Display the output difference in Visual Studio Code --ci                    Stop the execution if a test didn't succeed and display the diff in the shell

 RETURN VALUE:
         0                       if all tests succeed
-        1                       if one or more tests failed or crashed 84                      if a critical error occured
+        1                       if one or more tests didn't succeed 84                      if a critical error occured
 ```